Things to Do at Casa de la Vall

 Best Time to Visit

-Visit during weekday mornings for smaller crowds, or late spring through early fall for the most pleasant weather when exploring the surrounding old quarter
+Weekday mornings tend to be less crowded, and spring through early fall offers the most pleasant weather for walking around the old quarter afterward.

 Suggested Duration